ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.md

 This document removes support for ECC-GOST.
 Zone operators currently making use of ECC-GOST based algorithms should switch to algorithms that remain supported.
-DNS registries should prohibit their clients to upload and publish ECC-GOST based DS records.
+DNS registries should prohibit their clients from uploading and publishing ECC-GOST based DS records to ensure that they are using algorithms which are supported by DNSSEC validators, and so can be DNSSEC validated.

 # IANA Considerations